themodernmonk7/React-Testing/Testing.md

 3. Refactor the code for optimization while ensuring the tests continue to pass.

 Also called red-green testing as all tests go from a red failed state to a green passes state.

+## Jest Watch Mode
+Watch mode is an option that we can pass to Jest asking to watch files that have changed since the last commit and execute tests related only to those changed files.

+An optimization designed to make your tests run fast regardless of how many tests you have.